georgesterpu/Taris/README.md

 The script `run_audiovisual.py` launches audio-visual experiments implementing the AV Align strategy with a Transformer, reproducing the work in [4].
 By default, the Action Unit regularisation loss, controlled by the `--au_loss` flag, is set to `False`.
+Please ensure that `--architecture=av_transformer`.

 ##### Data preparation

-This project currently depends on the Tensorflow 1.x based [AVSR-tf1](https://github.com/georgesterpu/avsr-tf1) repository to generate the input .tfrecord files.
-We are in the process of porting the data preparation pipeline to a lighter library to simplify the experimentation with Taris.
+Please see the example script `write_records.py`

+For AVSR experiments it is required to process your video clips in advance with the TadasBaltrusaitis/OpenFace tool.
+Please refer to the example script `extract_faces.py`.

 ### References